-- Fish that are discarded either out of camera view or not at a designated control point described in their VMP - 2.
-Fish NK that cannot be identified due to catch handling (i.e. the inability to identify is not due to weather, cameras not maintained, a camera out of position, glare, etc.) - 3.
-If sublegal groundfish are not stowed properly and are discarded.
-For example a tote of discards is left uncovered on deck and a gull consumes one or more.
+- 1. Fish that are discarded either out of camera view or not at a designated control point described in their VMP - 2.
+Fish NK that cannot be identified due to catch handling (i.e. the inability to identify is not due to weather, cameras not maintained, a camera out of position, glare, etc.)

-Examples of when NOT to apply a CSE - Improper Catch Handling entered for the trip.
+Examples of when NOT to apply a CSE - Improper Catch Handling

-1. Allocated groundfish that are handled and discarded.
+- 1. Allocated groundfish that are handled and discarded.
 The catch entry implies improper catch handing.
-These are distinct catch entries with an Incident Report

-2. Allocated groundfish that do not require a discard annotation (see pg.
+An Incident Report is required when any allocated groundfish are discarded. - 2.
+Fish that do not require a discard annotation (see pg.
 14).

-Bulk Discarding: Refers to any action where a container (tote, basket, etc.) of fish is dumped overboard or when catch that is piled or layered on deck is swept or shoveled overboard during video review and the contents cannot be confirmed as a groundfish or non-groundfish species.
+Bulk Discarding: Any discarding action where an accurate count of fish cannot be obtained.
+This includes when a container (tote, basket, etc.) of fish is dumped overboard or when catch that is piled or layered on deck is swept or shoveled overboard during video review.
+The contents cannot be confirmed as groundfish or non-groundfish.
 The distinction between a pile and single layer should be made.
 Fish discarded in containers or in piles cannot be observed, counted, or properly accounted for.
 Fish discarded in a single layer that can be tracked and accurately counted, would not constitute an event.
 This is a duration event that should span the entire time discarding is occurring.
 Detailed comments within the event should fully describe the situation.